 - 50,000 UGX = 20 GB data for 1 month - ($14.1)

-As you can see you get a more value for money with an Airtel sim card compared to an MTN sim card.
+As you can see you get more value for money with an Airtel sim card compared to an MTN sim card for Uganda.

 A Lycamobile Uganda sim card is free and can be picked up from any of the Lycamobile retailers.
 Register with your passport, recharge your sim card, choose a bundle and you are ready to go.